andrejensen302/College_admissions_data_set_analysis/README.md

-# College admissions data set analysis #
+# College admissions data set exploration and analysis #
 <a href="https://www.kaggle.com/samsonqian/college-admissions">College Admissions dataset posted on kaggle.com</a>

 The following is some of my basic observations and analysis that I found within the College Admissions dataset.

+## Problem #1: A granting agency wants to identify colleges that have high numbers of low-income, and first generation college attendees to give those colleges additional funding. ##

+- The code snippet below showed that there are 4,494 distinct institution names in the original dataset.
+<table><tbody><tr>
+<td>Distinct universities (original dataset)
+distinct_universities_college_features <- distinct(college_features, institution_name, keep_all = TRUE)</td>
+</tr></tbody></table>

-- I first wanted to analyze the data on a more granular level based on similar attributes (in this case it would be colleges that have a high number of low-income and first generation college college attendees.
+I first wanted to analyze the data on a more granular level based on similar attributes (in this case it would be colleges that have a high number of low-income and first generation college college attendees.
 I broke down the data into three clusters different clusters using Kmeans Clustering as shown in the table below.

 ### Kmeans Clustering Three Cluster Table ###
 <img src ="https://github.com/andrejensen302/College_admissions_data_set_analysis/blob/726ffc5151957e5118293b08ddb456865e53210b/misc_images/kmeans_3cluster_family_income.png">